zoilazzx/zzx.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [Comprehensive Evaluation of "Three Waters" Carrying Capacity and Path Evolution Study: A Case of the Yellow River Basin](https://openaccess.thecvf.com/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)
--	`Zixuan Zhang`, Rongbiao Wang, Gongzhe Qiu, Yu Hu, Yihua Kang.*Journal of Environment Management*, 2023, 22(9): 3587.
+-	`Zixuan Zhang`, Rongbiao Wang, Gongzhe Qiu, Xudong Chen*.*Journal of Environment Management*, 2023, 22(9): 3587.
 (JCR:Q1; IF:3.847)
--	Methods：Developed the Three Waters System Carrying Capacity (TWSCC) index using entropy weight-TOPSIS, SCIE, and ArcGIS tools.
+**Keywords**: - Neural Dynamics Models - Stability Constraints - State-Space Models **Methods**: Developed the Three Waters System Carrying Capacity (TWSCC) index using entropy weight-TOPSIS, SCIE, and ArcGIS tools.
 Analysed spatiotemporal variations and proposed differentiated developmental pathways.
 Applied System Dynamics modelling for dynamic simulation from 2020 to 2035.
--	Results：From 2005 to 2020, TWSCC in the Yellow River Basin experienced overload, mostly in “Heavy warning” or “Medium warning” states.
+**Resluts**: From 2005 to 2020, TWSCC in the Yellow River Basin experienced overload, mostly in “Heavy warning” or “Medium warning” states.
 By 2035, improvements were observed under different pathways, with the comprehensive scenario showing a 15.3% increase from 2020.
 This study supports the enhancement of the basin carrying capacity and integrated governance of the Three Waters.

 </div>
 </div>